christian-elsee/esovault/README.md

-# esovault
+# secrets-stack

 Kubernetes orchestration workflow for external secrets operator and hosted hashicorp vault.
 Orchestration is encapsulated within a standard `make` workflow.
-All workflow targets are idempotent.
+All workflow targets ~~are~~ should be idempotent.

 ## dependencies